Baku Yumemakura

 Baku Yumemakura (夢枕 獏, Yumemakura Baku) is a Japanese science fiction and adventure writer.
-His works have sold more than 20 million copies in Japan spread across more than 280 titles.
-He is published in a variety of formats including feature films, television shows, movies and comic books.
+His works have sold more than 20 million copies in Japan spread across more than 280 titles and adapted into a variety of formats including feature films, television shows, movies and comic books.

 His works are influenced by outdoor interests such as fishing, particularly Ayu fishing, mountain climbing, canoeing as well as manga, photography, pottery, art, calligraphy, martial arts.
 He has published a number of photo collections of his journeys through Nepalese mountains.

 He is best known for writing Jōgen no Tsuki wo Taberu Shishi (The Lion that Ate the Crescent Moon), which won both the Seiun Award and the Nihon SF Taisho Award.
-He also has written film scripts, including the one to Onmyoji.
+He also has written film scripts, including the one to Onmyōji.

-One of his popular martial arts serials that has been adapted into manga is "Garouden "餓狼伝" (legend of the hungry wolf), known in the west as "The legend of the fighting wolves" that has also two videogames to date.
+One of his popular martial arts serials that has been adapted into manga is Garōden (餓狼伝), which has also been adapted to two video games and a movie.

+His novel series Majūgari (also known as Demon Hunters) has been adapted into an anime OVA Psycho Diver: Soul Siren and three manga series.